 Let us look into the Muda, Mura, and Muri in more detail – and how they all interconnect.

 First, it’s a good idea to remind ourselves of the first two stages of lean.
-This is when you are defining value and mapping the value stream, and is where Muda would be first introduced.
+This is when you are defining value and mapping the value stream, and this is where Muda would be first introduced.

 The first stage – defining value – is where you decide what value your product or service brings to your target customer (what are they willing to pay for it?).

 The second stage – value stream mapping – is where you identify the processes and activities behind the product or service, and figure out whether each one adds value to the defined value (the figure you worked out previously).
 This is where you identify specific areas of Muda – the activities that do not bring value.

 Muda can be broken down into two categories: